PASS THE POLICE APPLICATION FORM

 - The core competencies and how you will be assessed on the form.

-- How to complete the form correctly so that it PASSES.
+- How to complete the form correctly so that you PASS ON YOUR FIRST ATTEMPT.

 - Insider tips on what constitutes a strong application.